wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-excel/includes/2-tables-headers-charts.md

 The following code examples demonstrate how to use the Office.js API to create and manipulate charts in Excel:

-- Add a clustered column chart using table data:
+- Add a clustered column chart using table data

     ```javascript
     const dataRange = table.getDataBodyRange();